PaulMarisOUMary/OBDII/.github/README.rst

 Emulator Support
 ----------------

 To streamline the development process, you can use the `ELM327-Emulator <https://pypi.org/project/ELM327-emulator>`_ library.
-This allows you to simulate an OBDII connection without needing a physical device.
+This allows you to simulate an OBDII connection on your machine without needing a physical OBDII device.

 Setting Up the ELM327-Emulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^